cforall/llheap/README.md

 		void * valloc( size_t size );
 		void * pvalloc( size_t size );

+For all routines, a zero-sized allocation returns a unique memory location that must be freed.
+If an allocation cannot be fulfilled because memory is full, null is returned and `errno` is set to `ENOMEM`.

 		int mallopt( int option, int value );
 			option M_TOP_PAD sets the amount to extend the heap size once all the current storage in the heap is allocated.